Behdad Esfahbod

-Seyed Behdad Esfahbod MirHosseinZadeh Sarabi (سید بهداد اسفهبد میر حسینزاده سرابی; born September 27, 1982) is an Iranian-Canadian software engineer and free software developer.
-He is best known for creating HarfBuzz.
-He was a software engineer at Facebook from February 2019 until July 1, 2020; before that he was a Senior Staff Software Engineer at Google since 2010, and before that at Red Hat.
+Behdad Esfahbod (born Seyed Behdad Esfahbod MirHosseinZadeh Sarabi, سید بهداد اسفهبد میر حسینزاده سرابی, September 27, 1982) is an Iranian-Canadian software engineer and free software developer, best known for creating HarfBuzz.
+He was a software engineer at Facebook from February 2019 to July 2020, before which he was a Senior Staff Software Engineer at Google from 2010, and earlier at Red Hat.

 Education

-Esfahbod holds an MBA from the University of Toronto, Rotman School of Management and a Master of Science degree from the University of Toronto in Computer Science, and a Bachelor of Science degree from Sharif University in Computer Engineering, Software.
+Esfahbod holds an MBA from the Rotman School of Management at the University of Toronto, a Master of Science in Computer Science from the University of Toronto, and a Bachelor of Science in Computer Engineering from Sharif University of Technology.

-While at high school Esfahbod won a silver in the 1999 International Olympiad in Informatics and then gold in 2000.
+While in high school, Esfahbod won a silver at the 1999 International Olympiad in Informatics and a gold in 2000.

-Notable projects
+Career

-Esfahbod was among the founders of Sharif FarsiWeb Inc. which carried out internationalization and standardization projects related to open source and Persian language.
-He was a member of board of directors at GNOME Foundation from 2007 to 2010, serving as the president from 2008 to 2009.
+Esfahbod was among the founders of Sharif FarsiWeb Inc., which carried out internationalization and standardization projects related to open source and the Persian language.
+He was a member of the board of directors of the GNOME Foundation from 2007 to 2010, serving as president from 2008 to 2009.

-Esfahbod is an expert on font engineering and internationalization, a frequent speaker at workshops and conferences.
-He has contributed to many open-source projects.
-Among the projects he has led are the Cairo, fontconfig, HarfBuzz, and Pango libraries, which are standard parts of the GNOME desktop environment, the Google Chrome web browser, and the LibreOffice suite of programs.
+Esfahbod is an expert in font engineering and internationalization.
+He has contributed to many open-source projects, including the Cairo, fontconfig, HarfBuzz, and Pango libraries, which are standard components of the GNOME desktop environment, the Google Chrome web browser, and the LibreOffice suite.
 He received an O'Reilly Open Source Award in 2013 for his work on HarfBuzz.

 Detention in Iran

-Esfahbod was arrested by the Islamic Revolutionary Guards Corps intelligence echelon during a 2020 visit to Tehran.
-He was then moved to Evin prison, where he was psychologically pressured and interrogated in solitary confinement for 7 days.
-They downloaded all his private data from his devices.
-Iranian security forces let him go based on his promise to spy on his friends once he was back in the United States.
+Esfahbod was arrested by the Islamic Revolutionary Guards Corps intelligence unit during a 2020 visit to Tehran.
+He was then held at Evin Prison, where he was interrogated in solitary confinement for seven days.
+Iranian security forces released him after he agreed to spy on associates upon returning to the United States.